this page and its sub pages function as a personal website - a site within a site

 - - - - - -

-All the above is simply articulating the background to my current sense of how one artist struggles with and within an ever evolving, engineered virtual space that seems to be so rapidly relegating the importance of the physical world to that of a “server” for the virtual.
+All the above is simply articulating the background to my current sense of how one artist attempts to function within an ever evolving, engineered virtual space that seems to be so rapidly relegating the importance of the physical world to that of a “server” for the virtual.

 Performance, as I understand it, in its immediateness, in its capacity for spontaneous, ‘real-world’ interpenetrations and unpredictable environmental conversations, is remarkable for its richness and range of creative possibility.
 In any discipline, it is commensurate with living life and it is this which was always important for me; that this new digital medium was somehow adjacent to, reflective of, or wholly synonymous with real world processes, even in its digital abstraction.